rhn-gps-roellis/mk-machineset/README.md

 Quick and Dirty shell script to create machinesets as seen on the Infra Node [Twitch Stream](https://youtu.be/9VNjDh1vPXI?t=3552)

-> :rotating_light: This script has been tested on OCP 4.5
+> :rotating_light: This script was originally developed for OCP 4.5, and is now updated to support OCP 4.8 on Vsphere.

 ## Setup